Tim Noble And Sue Webster

 Biography | Download pdf (EN) | Download pdf (DE)

-Tim Noble and Sue Webster create sculptural artworks that challenge the eye by fusing opposites.
+The artist-duo Tim Noble and Sue Webster create sculptural artworks that challenge the eye by fusing opposites.
 What appears to be a nightmarish pile-up of road kill turns out to be a self-portrait of shadows projected onto the gallery wall; scrap metal metamorphoses into copulating rats; a heap of trash transforms into silhouettes of ‘Tim and Sue’ having a drink and smoke, apparently content with the work they have made and in which they take star billing.
 The sculptures consist of the material, tangible rejects of modern society in combination with ethereal light – they become visible through the combination of two total contraries.

 The concept of these shadow sculptures is applied in reverse to their light sculptures: constructions out of computer sequenced light-bulbs that reference iconic pop culture by creating images reminiscent of cliché kitsch tattoos and the tinsel-town arcadia of working-class sea-side Britain.